johnlee94/Project3/README.md

 - Divided up rolls based on interest
 - Created ERD
 - Developed wireframes/user experience

--Split into groups of 2 to CRUD the models as we all would like to be involved in the backend
+- Split into groups of 2 to CRUD the models as we all would like to be involved in the backend

 **Installation Instructions:**